emmercm/igir/docs/usage/best-practices.md

 # Best Practices

-**Use an installation method that auto-updates.**

-Downloading bundled binaries from GitHub is the most difficult way to receive updates to Igir.
-See the [installation page](../installation.md) for options available to you.

 ## DATs

 **Use DATs.**

-While [DATs](../dats/introduction.md) are optional, they allow you to organize your ROMs in a human-understandable manner while trimming out unknown files.
+While [DATs](../dats/introduction.md) are optional, they allow you to organize your ROMs in a human-understandable manner and [remove](../output/cleaning.md) unknown files.
 Additional metadata provided by some DAT groups allows you [filter your ROM set](../roms/filtering-preferences.md) to only what you care about.

 **Choose DAT groups with parent/clone information.**